-This course examines the basic concepts of biological form and function and the fundamentals of organismal systematics with a focus on herbaceous and woody plants, invertebrates and microbial ecology.
+This course examines the basic concepts of biological form and function, based on evolutionary relationships and diversity.
 Students investigate the natural history of local species and their role in community dynamics.
-Laboratory experiences emphasize keying and identification, field methodologies of specimen collection and preservation, sampling techniques and population estimation procedures for terrestrial and aquatic ecosystems.
+Laboratory experiences emphasize field investigations, including sampling techniques, species identification and data analysis.
 Satisfies the General Studies lab science requirement.
-No credit toward the major.
+This course can be used for the major in Environmental Studies and the Elementary Education concentration in Society and Environment, as well as a minor in Biology.
+No credit toward the Biology major.
 Prerequisites: ENS 111/113 or BIO 112/114.
-(BIO 215 is cross-listed with ENS 215.)
+(BIO 215 is cross-listed with ENS 215).
 Offered spring.